Launchmetrics/github-action-slack-notify-build/README.md

 ### `channel_id`

 The ID of the channel to post the message to. **Required** if no `channel` is provided, or if you need to send to a DM.
+You can find the id with the API or in the url in Slack web.

 ### `color`

 The color to use for the notification.
 Can be a hex value or any [valid Slack color level](https://api.slack.com/reference/messaging/attachments#fields) (e.g. `good`).
-Defaults to `#cccccc`.
+When updating the message, if no color is passed it will use the current one.

 ### `message_id`